Smithycroft Secondary School

 Smithycroft Secondary School is located in Riddrie, Glasgow, Scotland.
-Its buildings are sited to the immediate north-west of HMP Barlinnie.
 In 2002 the school relocated to a new building constructed in the playing fields of the old school.
 The original facility was formally opened in 1967 by William Ross M.B.E MP, Secretary of State for Scotland.
-The Headteacher role changed after Jean Miller moved on to a higher role and in came Patrick Oberg.
+The headteacher role changed after Jean Miller was replaced by Riley Redman.

 Sports

 Rugby

-The school has participated in Rugby League championships across the UK for the last 6 years.
+The school has participated in Rugby League championships across the UK.
 Pupils have also participated in rugby exchanges and tours to Spain, France, and Australia.
 A number of old Smithonians have been selected to go on to play for the Scotland Rugby team.